nullisnotthere/roboinker/README.md

 with a pen using AI and speech recognition.
 The repo provides a [visualiser](https://github.com/nullisnotthere/roboinker/blob/main/src/simulation/visualiser.py) script to demonstrate the backend processes in action.

-This is for my Year 12 Systems Engineering final project.

 <img src="images/arm_model.png" alt="3D model of the finished robotic arm in Blender" width="600">